Izzie132/legit/Documentation/Build-And-Deploy/New-Environment-Setup.md

 az login
 az group list --output table
 $env:UAT_SECRET_MESSAGE_PASSWORD = 'Password123'
-az deployment group create --template-file ./Tools/Infrastructure/QQProjectName.bicep --parameters ./Tools/Infrastructure/uat.bicepparam -g PRJCT-RG-UAT -c
+az deployment group create --template-file ./Tools/Infrastructure/Legit.bicep --parameters ./Tools/Infrastructure/uat.bicepparam -g PRJCT-RG-UAT -c
 ```

-This will log in to the correct Azure Subscription, and tell Bicep that we want to create a deployment into the `PRJCT-RG-UAT` Resource Group, using the `QQProjectName.bicep` root template file, with parameters from the `uat.bicepparam` file.
+This will log in to the correct Azure Subscription, and tell Bicep that we want to create a deployment into the `PRJCT-RG-UAT` Resource Group, using the `Legit.bicep` root template file, with parameters from the `uat.bicepparam` file.
 The parameters file will load the `secretMessagePassword` parameter from the `UAT_SECRET_MESSAGE_PASSWORD` environment variable, so this need to be set before we run the Bicep command.
 Bicep will ask us to review the proposed actions, and if it looks accurate, we can "confirm".